Liam Devlin: Kidnapping Churchill

 In the 1975 novel The Eagle Has Landed, Devlin has recovered from his wounds and is teaching Irish language literature at Friedrich Wilhelm University in Berlin.
 He is then approached by Colonel Radl of the Abwehr and recruited into a secret mission to kidnap Winston Churchill.
 He is parachuted near the Northern Ireland border and makes his way into England, posing as an Irish veteran of the British Army.
 While scouting for the arrival of German paratroopers in Norfolk, Devlin poses as a stereotypical "bog Irishman."
 He also meets and falls in love with Molly Prior, a young girl from the village of Studley Constable.
-He subsequently saves her from a would-be rapist and introduces her to the poetry of Antoine Ó Raifteiri.
+He subsequently saves her from a would-be rapist and introduces her to the poetry of Antoine Ó Raifteirí.
 Soon after, they make love.
 In later novels, Devlin thinks about Molly from time to time.

 When the German soldiers commanded by Col. Kurt Steiner arrive, they pose as Free Polish troops.
 Molly is overjoyed, believing that Devlin is still in the British Army and not a black marketeer like she had previously thought.
 However, one of the paratroopers is killed while rescuing two village children in an accident and his German uniform is seen by the villagers.
 As a result, the villagers and their priest are taken hostage and hidden in the village's Roman Catholic church.
 The priest's sister is able to escape and inform a nearby unit of the United States Army.
 Although enraged and betrayed when she learns of Devlin's true loyalties, Molly has no desire to see him killed by the Americans.
 When she warns him, however, he refuses to flee and says that he is going to the church to die alongside the Germans.
 Before he leaves, he insists that he is not a traitor, but a man serving his country.
 He has also left a letter on the mantel expressing his love for her and saying goodbye.

 When the Americans arrive, Col. Steiner releases the hostages so that they will not be caught in the crossfire.
 After a violent gunfight, Molly arrives and reveals a secret tunnel out of the church.
 Col. Steiner, however, slips back into the village and is officially killed while trying to gun down Churchill, who is later revealed to have been a decoy.
 Devlin and the last surviving member of Steiner's unit are rescued at the seaside by a German E-boat.